Simulating the Spread of Infection in Networks with Quantum Computers: Phenomenology

-where $I$ denotes the set of index patients, $S$ denotes the set of communities (or the index patient's household, of which members are all assumed susceptible), and $\kappa_{ij}$ is the averaged number of contacts in unit time between the patient $i$ and the nearby susceptible population in the community $j$.
-In our simulation, we will assign each index patient with one spin so that $I_i=1$ for all infectious sites.
-Since $I_i$ is independent of time, this differential equation can be solved explicitly
+where $\beta$ is the contact transmission risk and $\kappa_{ij}$ is the averaged number of contacts in unit time between the infectious node $i$ and the susceptible node $j$.
+In the early stage of the spreading, the infectious node keep $I_i=1$, which is independent of time.
+Thus, Eq.~(\ref{eq:si-differential-equations}) can be solved explicitly

-where $P_{j} (t)$ represents the percentage of population at site $j$ surviving from infection after time $t$.
-Note that this percentage can also be interpreted as the possibilities of survival for each individual at site $j$.
-Thus according to the above formula, we expect an exponential decay behaviour on the survival probability of each susceptible community.
-The decay rate is a function of $\beta$ and $\kappa_{ij}$, which denote the property of the virus itself and the contact pattern between the index patients and their nearby household members or communities.
-We will see their correspondence to the parameters in the Hamiltonian proposed in the next section.